Murder of Vera Holland: Disappearance and death

 At 6:10 pm on 14 November 1996, Holland left her home to make a three-minute walk to the KFC restaurant on Shinfield Road.
 She was wearing a three-quarter-length pink coat, green tartan skirt, black jumper and black shoes.
 The time of year meant that it was dark when she left.
 There was no sign of her on CCTV reaching her destination, and it is believed that she never made it to the restaurant.
 Brian reported her missing at 10.45 pm when she had failed to return home.

 At 5:30 am on 16 November, a member of the public alerted the fire service to a blaze by the side of the A327 between Shinfield and Arborfield, at an illegal fly-tipping site at Two Bridges.
 The site was approximately 3 mi south of Holland's home.

-After the fire had been extinguished, Hollands's body was discovered in a carpet.
+After the fire had been extinguished, Holland's body was discovered in a carpet.
 Traces of her blood were found on the carpet and she was partially clothed in her undergarments.
 The post-mortem found that she had died of strangulation, and she had bruising to her face.
 There was no sign of sexual assault.
 The other items of clothing which Vera had been wearing at the time of her disappearance were found in the burning pile.